guardian/grid/reaper/README.md

 # Reaper Lambda

-This is a service responsible for deleting old images from the Grid.
-It is run by the aws lambda `reaper-lambda-function-{stage}` in the media-service account which runs on a scheduled basis.
+This is a service responsible for deleting old images from the Grid and is designed to run on a [frequent] schedule and each invocation...
-The CredentialsConfig module fetches the config settings from the s3 bucket {stage}/reaper/conf.json in media-service.

-The number of pictures to delete and the span of time are set as query params in `index.js`.
-The frequency of exectution is set in the aws console.
+- soft delete a batch of images which are `is:reapable` (see https://github.com/guardian/grid/pull/3926)
+- hard delete a batch of images which are `is:reapable` AND have been 'soft deleted' for 2 weeks or more ...logging the above and storing a permanent record to dedicated (& stage specific) S3 bucket.

-### Cloudformation
+### Infra (CDK)

-See [this PR](https://github.com/guardian/grid-infra/pull/306) for the template changes needed to add the lambda to the cloudformation.
-If changes to the template are made, the new template will need to be uploaded manually to aws for both TEST and PROD environments.
+This lambda (and its bucket) forms part of `grid-extras` stack defined in the [`cdk`](../cdk) directory.

 ### Deploying the service

-This needs to be deployed as a standalone service in Riff Raff, by selecting the project `media-service::grid::reaper-lambda` and the appropriate stage.
+This lambda is part of the `grid-extras` collection of things and can be deployed via riff-raff under `media-service::grid::extras` and the appropriate stage.
-The package `node-riffraff-artefact` is responsible for building the Riff Raff artifact.

 ### Logs